nestjs/docs.nestjs.com/content/microservices/nats.md

 ]),
 ```

 Other options to create a client (either `ClientProxyFactory` or `@Client()`) can be used as well.
-You can read about them [here](https://docs.nestjs.com/microservices/basics#client).
+You can read about them <a href="https://docs.nestjs.com/microservices/basics#client">here</a>.

-#### Options

-The `options` object is specific to the chosen transporter.
-The <strong>NATS</strong> transporter exposes the properties described [here](https://github.com/nats-io/node-nats#connect-options).
-Additionally, there is an extra `queue` property which allows you specifying a name of the queue that your server should subscribe to (leave `undefined` to ignore this setting).

 #### Request-response

-For the **request-response message style** ([read more](https://docs.nestjs.com/microservices/basics#request-response)), NATS transporter uses [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism provided out-of-the-box. request is published on a given subject with a reply subject, and responders listen on that subject and send responses to the reply subject.
+For the **request-response message style** ([read more](https://docs.nestjs.com/microservices/basics#request-response)), the NATS transporter uses NATS built-in [Request-Reply](https://docs.nats.io/nats-concepts/reqreply) mechanism.
+A request is published on a given subject with a reply subject, and responders listen on that subject and send responses to the reply subject.
 Reply subjects are usually a subject called an `_INBOX` that will be directed back to the requestor dynamically, regardless of location of either party.

 #### Event-based

-For the **event-based message style** ([read more](https://docs.nestjs.com/microservices/basics#event-based)), NATS transporter uses [Publish-Subscribe](https://docs.nats.io/nats-concepts/pubsub) mechanism provided out-of-the-box.
+For the **event-based message style** ([read more](https://docs.nestjs.com/microservices/basics#event-based)), the NATS transporter uses NATS built-in [Publish-Subscribe](https://docs.nats.io/nats-concepts/pubsub) mechanism.
 A publisher sends a message on a subject and any active subscriber listening on that subject receives the message.
-Subscribers can also register interest in wildcard subjects that work a bit like a regular expression (but only a bit).
+Subscribers can also register interest in wildcard subjects that work a bit like a regular expression.
 This one-to-many pattern is sometimes called fan-out.

 #### Queue groups